rifqirianputra/FinalProjectJCDS/README.md

-on this project, I will be using XGBoost Regressor because it turned out to be the one that returns the lowest false positive rate.
+on this project, I will be using XGBoost Classifierbecause it turned out to be the one that returns the lowest false positive rate.